R0h1thKambampat1/cube-resistance-calc-in-python/README.md

 # cube-resistance-calc-in-python
-a code to find equivalent resistance in a complex circuit
+A code to find equivalent resistance in a complex circuit like a cube.
+I just remembered that I used to love solving equivalent resistance circuits during high school and my freshman year.
+I realised it would be fun to code it up in python and here it is.
+Happy coding!